 Symptom or error FRU or action, in sequence No beep, system-status indicator on, LCD blank, and no POST.
 Ensure that every connector is connected tightly and correctly.
-System board No beep, system-status indicator on, and LCD blank during POST.
-System board The power-on password prompt appears.
+Reseat the memory module.
+Replace the system board.
+No beep, system-status indicator on, and LCD blank during POST.
+Reseat the memory module.
+Replace the system board.
+The power-on password prompt appears.
 A power-on password or a supervisor password is set.
 Type the password and press Enter .
 The hard-disk password prompt appears.
 A hard-disk password is set.
 Type the password and press Enter .